quark-engine/quark-engine/README.md

 ### Parallelizing Quark
 Now Quark supports multiprocessing for analyzing APKs parallelly.
 By adding the option `--multi-process`, you can set the number of processes.

-**Note:** Quark-Engine automatically limits this value to be less than or equal to the number of CPUs - 1.
+Note that Quark-Engine automatically limits this value to be less than or equal to the number of CPUs - 1.
 This restriction is done to avoid the CPU from running out of memory.

 ```bash
 quark -a Ahmyth.apk -s --multi-process 4